antoinette

 When people with SUDs are made to feel stigma or shame for their substance use—especially from people who are in a position to help them like doctors and nurses, therapists, or law enforcement—they are less likely to seek help or treatment in the future.

+One study showed that healthcare providers who held stigmatizing attitudes and behaviors resulted in patients with an opioid use disorder (OUD) delaying seeking treatment by five to six years.
 Receiving discriminatory care and internalizing stigma delay treatment and perpetuate an individual’s ongoing use for years.
 People who delay treatment are at risk for additional harm due to their substance use, including overdose and death.

 Dr. Nora Volkow, the Director of the National Institute on Drug Abuse (NIDA) at the National Institutes of Health, states, “Stigma on the part of healthcare providers who tacitly see a patient’s drug or alcohol problem as their own fault leads to substandard care or even to rejecting individuals seeking treatment.
 People with addiction internalize this stigma, feeling shame and refusing to seek treatment as a result.”